bijink/bijink/README.md

 ## Hi there 👋 I'm Bijin

-I'm a Backend Developer specializing in building scalable APIs and backend systems using Node.js and NestJS.
+I'm a Backend Developer specializing in building scalable APIs and backend systems using Node.js and TypeScript.
 I work on clean architecture, authentication and authorization, and database-driven applications, with a strong focus on performance, reliability, and maintainable code.
 Alongside that, I work on frontend development using React.js for freelance projects, building responsive and user-friendly interfaces.

 - ⚙️ Backend-first approach with a focus on production-ready systems
 - 🧠 Actively improving in system design and backend architecture